Liz Carmouche

-Liz Carmouche (born February 19, 1984) is an American mixed martial arts fighter currently signed to Bellator MMA, where she is the current Bellator Women's Flyweight World Champion.
-Carmouche competed for the Ultimate Fighting Championship (UFC) in the Women's Flyweight and Women's Bantamweight divisions.
+Liz Carmouche (born February 19, 1984) is an American mixed martial arts fighter currently competing in the women’s Flyweight division of the Professional Fighters League (PFL), where she was the 2025 PFL Women’s Flyweight Tournament Champion.
+She formerly competed in Bellator MMA, where she was the last Bellator Women's Flyweight World Champion.
+Carmouche also competed for the Ultimate Fighting Championship (UFC) in the Women's Flyweight and Women's Bantamweight divisions, being a championship challenger for both divisions.
 At the time of her UFC departure, she was #4 in the UFC women's flyweight rankings.

 Carmouche competed in the first ever women's MMA match in the UFC when she competed against Ronda Rousey for the UFC Women's Bantamweight Championship at UFC 157.
 A two-time title challenger, Carmouche also challenged for the UFC Women's Flyweight Championship in August 2019 against Valentina Shevchenko.
 Carmouche was the first openly lesbian fighter in the UFC and was praised by company president Dana White for coming out.
-As of April 26, 2022, she is #2 in the Bellator Women's pound-for-pound Rankings.

 Early life and military service

-Carmouche was born in Lafayette, Louisiana, and grew up on Okinawa, Japan.
+Carmouche was born in Lafayette, Louisiana, and grew up in Okinawa, Japan.
 She is of Lebanese, Irish and Cajun French descent.
-She currently resides in San Diego, California, and trains at San Diego Combat Academy.

 She went to Okinawa Christian School International in Japan graduating in the class of 2003.
-She is currently attending San Diego City College studying Kinesiology.

 Prior to becoming a professional MMA fighter, Carmouche spent five years in the Marine Corps as an aviation electrician during which she did three tours of duty in the Middle East.
 Her nickname is Girl-Rilla, earned from her muscular physique and strength that outperforms male counterparts.

+She currently resides in San Diego, California, and trains at San Diego Combat Academy.
+She is currently attending San Diego City College studying Kinesiology.